RubyPC/cGAN_Strong_Lensing/README.md

 This repository contains notebooks and additional files for getting filter response curves for JWST NIRcam imaging, simulating strong gravitational lenses for JWST and Euclid observation configurations and the source code for the cGAN.
 Each notebook gives a walkthrough and detailed explanation of how to use the code provided.

 ## Data Preparation for the cGAN
 The strong gravitational lenses dataset was simulated using [lenstronomy](https://lenstronomy.readthedocs.io/en/latest/).
 Note that only NIRcam F200W and F356W filters are supported by lenstronomy in the observation configuration file for JWST.
-To simulate strong gravitational lenses as observed by JWST NIRcam imaging, you will have to use:
+To simulate strong gravitational lenses as observed by JWST NIRcam imaging, you will have to import:

 > JWST_Config.py